HariShankar08/discord-anti-spam-bot/README.md

-# A simple yet effecive way to delete spam from your discord servers
+# A simple yet effecive way to delete spam from your discord servers (++ edition)

+Secrets.
+Very Secrets.